 It’s fair to say that the non-stop nature of downtown Houston can, at times, be a little too much to handle for the more relaxation-oriented travelers.
 Thankfully, this 12-acre urban park is the perfect oasis.

-Besides boasting dog parks, 2 restaurants, a kids play area, and a man-made lake, “downtown’s new backyard” also schedules Friday night live concerts, fitness sessions on the grass, and festivals.
+Besides boasting dog parks, 2 restaurants, a kids play area, and a man-made lake, Discovery Green, “downtown’s new backyard” also schedules Friday night live concerts, fitness sessions on the grass, and festivals.

 34 – Shop and skate at The Galleria